paul-ollis/vim-vpe/docs/guide/channels.rst

 Channel paradigm
 ----------------

-The channel classes are intended to be used by inheritence.
+The channel classes are intended to be used by inheritance.
 Below is some code showing the basic pattern.

 .. code-block:: python